 1. Magnets for your doors and drawers

 Sometimes, it can get chilly inside your camper van as the temperature outside dips.
 If you don’t want to stay huddled beneath your sleeping bag or blankets all evening, try out a tiny heater.
 It doesn’t drain the power too much.
 I read that one van-lifer sets a timer for her heater to come on for two hours in the dead of the night to keep things cozy when living in a van full time.

 3. Pick a stove for your cooking needs in your camper van

 4. Window deflectors for keeping windows cracked

 So, this might be more helpful for sleeping in a car rather than a van, but my boyfriend and I have loved these window deflectors.
 The windows can be cracked when it’s raining outside, and water doesn’t get inside your vehicle.
 We used these a lot when we were camping in rainy environments.
 I think it’s great for both a car or for living in a van full time – and I plan to buy some soon for my Chevy Astro.

-You can put refrigeration inside your van, but it’s a major power suck.
+You can put a 12 volt refrigerator inside your van, but you’ll need to install an external battery system to power the fridge.
 Many van dwellers instead choose a very high-quality fridge that keeps ice, food and drinks cold for days.
 A top-ranked one is the Yeti cooler.
 I love everything Yeti.
 It’s expensive, but you get what you pay for.

 Some people who live in a van full time love to tack this Reflectix insulation on their windows as part of their blinds.
 It’s a great way to stay warm and cozy, especially if you’re planning on living and traveling in cold climates.

 7. Blackout material for your camper van windows